The transition from Reception to Year 1 means that the children work in a more formal setting although

 Children in Year 1 sit the phonics screening test in June.
 It is a short assessment which is administered to all Year 1 pupils to ensure that they have learned phonic decoding to an appropriate level and to ensure that that they can comfortably access the year two curriculum.
 They are tested on their pronunciation of forty words: twenty of these words are nonsense words.
 Whilst we ensure that our children are fully prepared for this screening, we also make sure that it is not something for children to become anxious about.

 - Children have an indoor and outdoor PE session each week and should have their PE kit in school every day in case the days are changed.

 - Children are expected to read at least 4 times a week and record these reads in their reading diary.

-- Homework menus will be sent out each half term and children will be able to choose which pieces they complete.
+- Homework menus are in the front of the children's reading diaries for each half term and children will be able to choose which pieces they complete.
 Full instructions will be printed in the front of children’s homework books.